-Technology, software and hardware, is definitely big business these days.
-In fact, companies will spend $3.5 trillion globally on tech alone this year including enterprise hardware, software services, and telecommunication services (Peterson, 2018).
+Technology, software and hardware, is big business these days.
+In fact, companies will spend $3.5 trillion globally on tech alone this year including enterprise software, hardware, and telecommunication services (Peterson, 2018).
 And you might be surprised that the smaller the company, the more they spend.
 “The average small company spends 6.9% of revenue on IT.
 Mid-sized companies spend 4.1%.
 Larger companies spent a miserly 3.2% of revenue” (CIO Magazine, 2018).
 And when it comes to spending, business applications are in first place representing 54% according to the Harvey Nash/KPMG CIO Survey.
 So, it looks like you are in good company.
 Of course, not all tech money is spent solely on software, but it still begs the question, “why does software development cost so much?”

 The Human Factor

-Although each software solution is different, fortunately most do not require hundreds of people working on the project.
+Although each software solution is different, most do not require hundreds of people working on the project.
 However, you can expect that “most products do need at least a small team of experienced engineers, designers and product people to produce an end product that is competitive and that will generate true business results” (Forbes, 2018).
-Multiply that small team by the hours that goes into your project, for example an app, and you’re looking at hours or more of labor—labor that only humans can perform.
+Multiply that small team by the hours that goes into your project, for example an app, and you’re looking at hundreds of hours of labor—labor that only humans can perform.
 Writing code itself can be a very tedious process that requires understanding countless details.
 Unfortunately, computers by themselves are not able to accomplish this type of work since computers take such information literally.

-Complexities of project
+Complexities of Projects

 And beyond these guidelines, how does the computer actually make decisions?
 A large amount of computer code is contained within logical or conditional statements and executed when a situation warrants it.
 You can imagine the intensity of allowing for every possible scenario when it arises!
 And then there are costs associated with the integration of new software with old systems or building an entire system from scratch requiring architectural design and planning.
 The more complex the project, the more costs are incurred.